chris099/GEE-solar-CCDC-SNIC/Pipelines_GEE/README.md

 Notes

-All computations use 30 m spatial resolution.

-Time range: 2005–2024.

-Designed for statewide application.

-Scalable to other regions with asset path modification.
+The workflow is scalable to other regions with asset path modification.

+Designed for statewide monitoring of utility-scale solar expansion.

+Integrates time-series modeling, object-based classification, and statistical inference within a unified GEE environment.